matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 # MSC4140: Delayed events (Futures)

-In the context of matrixRTC where we want to ignore expired state events of users who left the call without sending a new state empty `m.call.member` event.

-We would like the homeserver to mark this event as expired/send an expired version in a reasonable time window after a user disconnected.
+Allowing to schdule/delay events would solve numerous issues in matrix.

+- Updating call member events after the user disconnected.
+- Sending scheduled messages (send at a specific time)
+- Creating self destructing events (By sending a delayed redact)

-Currently there is no mechanism for a client to provide a reliable way of communicating that an event is still valid.
+Currently there is no mechanism for a client to reliably that an event is still valid.
 The only way to update an event is to post a new one.
 In some situations the client just looses connection or fails to sent the expired version of the event.

-A generic way in which one can automate expirations is desired.
+This proposal also includes a expiration/timeout system so that those scenarios are also covered.

-The described usecase is solved if we allow to send an event in advance to the homeserver but let the homeserver compute when its actually added to the DAG.
+We want to send an event in advance to the homeserver but let the homeserver decide the time when its actually added to the DAG.
-The condition for actually sending the delayed event would could be a timeout.
+The condition for actually sending the delayed event would could be a timeout or a external trigger via a synapse endpoint.

 ## Proposal

 To make this as generic as possible, the proposed solution is to allow sending multiple presigned events and delegate the control of when to actually send these events to an external services.
-This allows to exactly define what expiration means, since any event that will be sent once expired can be defined.
+This allows to a very flexible way to mark events as expired, since the sender can choose what event will be sent once expired.

-We call those events `Futures`.
+We call those delayed events `Futures`.

 A new endpoint is introduced:
 `PUT /_matrix/client/v3/rooms/{roomId}/send/future/{txnId}`